With over 30 French-speaking countries globally, French is one of the most widely spoken languages worldwide.

 Indians also speak an Indian French in former colonies of Mahe, Pondicherry, Karaikal, Chandernagore, and Yanam in Southern India.

 In this dialect, there is considerable influence from Dravidian languages like Tamil (Pondicherry Tamil dialect), Telugu (Yanam Telugu dialect), and Malayalam (Mahe Malayalam dialect).

 Thanks to many job opportunities after learning French, it is the most popular foreign language in India.

 Learning French as a Foreign Language

 Outside France, there are lots of French varieties.
-Some of them are Québécois in Québec (Canada), Franco-Ontarians in Ontario (Western Canada), Maghreb in Northwest Africa.
+For example, Québécois in Québec (Canada), Franco-Ontarians in Ontario (Western Canada), and the Maghreb in Northwest Africa.

-Parisian French is most popular these days and generally considered as Standard French for those who want to start learning French.
+Parisian French is popular these days and generally considered Standard French for those who want to start learning French.
 Once you master it, you can learn any other French accent.